Want to follow along with this writing? Sign up Today, it's free and easy

 Runner up for the steampunk contest.
 Thanks to everyone who checked it out and hearted.
 Three men in a strange world wish to save more than themselves.

-over 2 years ago ambivia said:
+almost 3 years ago ambivia said:

 This reminded me of a book called The Road in the most absurd way.